 A Medium Term Financial Plan (MTFP) has been developed to support delivery of the Police and Crime Plan.

-The Warwickshire Commissioner' Grant Scheme has been revised by the Police and Crime Commissioner during 2014-15 to address the Commissioner's statutory function in the commissioning of local victims' services2.
+The Warwickshire Commissioner's Grant Scheme has been revised by the Police and Crime Commissioner to address the Commissioner's statutory function in the commissioning of local victims' services including Restorative Justice2.